Stopping Human Trafficking, Sexual Exploitation, and Abuse by International Peacekeepers

 ORGANIZATION FOR SECURITY AND CO-OPERATION IN EUROPE (OSCE)

-The Organization for Security and Cooperation in Europe’s Code of Conduct for Staff and Mission Members prescribes general conduct of officials and staff while on mission, with specific instruction on preventing human trafficking.
+The Organization for Security and Cooperation in Europe’s Code of Conduct for Staff and Mission Members prescribes general conduct of officials and staff while on mission, with specific instruction on not engaging in human trafficking.
 In a direct response to the OSCE Action Plan, the organization’s human resources department issued guidance reiterating the high standards of behavior expected for all OSCE officials in mission areas, as well as for OSCE staff attending conferences and other official events.
 During the reporting period there were no reports of OSCE personnel engaging in or facilitating human trafficking.